OlejaCat/myPrintf/README.md

 ## Usage
-You can watch exaple program in 'main.c'
+You can watch exaple program in `source/main.c`